Electric bus

 The challenge

-It raises new questions: What locations should be selected for the charging operations?
+Innovation can redefine a sector.
+This is especially true for the transition to zero emission in public bus transportation.
+It involves much more than replacing the diesel tank with a battery - the operation changes fundamentally.
+It raises new questions, for example: Is our operation equally robust as before with diesel?
+What locations should be selected for the charging operations?
 Should we invest millions in larger batteries?
 Or faster chargers?
 What if a charger location is unavailable?
-How to maximise battery life?
+How to maximize battery life?

 The result